Hazardous Waste Management

 TRU contracts chemical and biohazardous waste removal and disposal to qualified waste disposal companies.

-Biohazardous waste is picked up from the animal health technology building, the Chappell Family Building for Nursing and Population Health, the Ken Lepin Science and Health Sciences Building, and the medical clinic every 12 weeks from designated locations.
+Biohazardous waste is picked up from the veterinary technology building, the Chappell Family Building for Nursing and Population Health, the Ken Lepin Science and Health Sciences Building, and the medical clinic as needed.
 Waste must be properly packaged for pickup.
-Contact the Office of Safety and Emergency Management for exact dates.
+Contact OSEM@tru.ca to schedule a pick-up and to order more sharps containers.